-Homework-Free Weekends/Vacation Weeks:

-- We understand that students need time to decompress and spend time with their family and friends.
-No homework, assessments, or projects will be due on the day following a homework-free weekend or vacation week. - The following periods have been designated as recurring Homework-Free Periods: Columbus Day Weekend, Thanksgiving Break, Winter Break, February Break, April Break, and Memorial Day Weekend.
+Homework-Free Weekends/Vacation Weeks: We understand that students need time to decompress and spend time with their family and friends.
+No homework, assessments, or projects will be due on the day following a homework-free weekend or vacation week.
+The following periods have been designated as recurring Homework-Free Periods: Indegenous People's Day Weekend, Thanksgiving Break, Winter Break, February Break, April Break, and Memorial Day Weekend.
 (See the school calendar for actual dates.)

-School Events:

-- School events held Monday through Thursday will end by 9:40 pm.
-This includes school dances, drama productions, Frolics rehearsals, hall decorating for Homecoming, etc. - School clubs and organizations will not meet before 7:00 am before school, and/or not until after the extra-help period, not before 3:00 pm.
+School Sponsored Events: School events held Monday through Thursday will end by 9:40 PM.
+This includes school dances, drama productions, hall decorating for Homecoming, etc. School clubs and organizations will not meet before 7:00 AM and/or not until after the extra-help period, not before 3:00 PM.

-Athletics:

-- On-field practices will be conducted within a two-hour timeframe. - All efforts will be made to schedule practices and games to start no earlier than 7:00 am and end no later than 9:40 pm, with the understanding that some sports (e.g. swimming and ice hockey) utilize outside facilities that have scheduling limitations that are beyond Masconomet's control.
+Athletics: On-field practices will be conducted within a two-hour timeframe.
+All efforts will be made to schedule practices and games to start no earlier than 7:00 AM and end no later than 9:40 PM, with the understanding that some sports (e.g. swimming and ice hockey) utilize outside facilities that have scheduling limitations that are beyond Masconomet's control.